doingdd/hello-world/README.md

 # hello-world
 Hello-World repository, mark my start on GitHub
-The first thing I need, is a blog on GitHub.
+This repo is to store little scripts for me. d.py means to complete ssh auto login, without popen(due to old version of python in my company...)